-Nominations are not yet open for 2021 Advocate of the Year
+Nominations are open for 2021 Advocate of the Year!

-The Advocate of the Year Award is an annual award presented at NAFSA Advocacy Day to recognize an international education advocate who has excelled in grassroots advocacy.
+The Advocate of the Year Award is an annual award to recognize an international education advocate who has excelled in grassroots advocacy.
 The Advocate of the Year inspires others to make a difference by engaging their elected officials in discussions and promoting policies that create a more welcoming and globally engaged United States.

 A seasoned advocate who: